Weak Random Periodic Solutions of Random Dynamical Systems

 \centerline{Wei Sun} \centerline{ Department of Mathematics and Statistics} \centerline{ Concordia University} \centerline{ Montreal, H3G 1M8, Canada} \centerline{ E-mail: wei.sun@concordia.ca} 1.5cm \centerline{Zuo-Huan Zheng} \centerline{ Institute of Applied Mathematics} \centerline{ Academy of Mathematics and Systems Science}\centerline{ Chinese Academy of Sciences}\centerline{ Beijing, 100190, China}\centerline{ and} \centerline{ School of Mathematical Sciences} \centerline{ University of Chinese Academy of Sciences} \centerline{ Beijing, 100049, China} \centerline{ E-mail: zhzheng@amt.ac.cn} 0.2cm

-0.5cm {\bf Abstract:}\quad In this paper, we first introduce the definition of weak random periodic solutions of random dynamical systems.
+0.5cm {\bf Abstract:}\quad We first introduce the concept of weak random periodic solutions of random dynamical systems.
 Then, we discuss the existence of such periodic solutions.
-We use concrete examples to illustrate the weak random periodic phenomena of dynamical systems induced by random and stochastic differential equations.
 Further, we introduce the definition of weak random periodic measures and study their relationship with weak random periodic solutions.
 In particular, we establish the existence of invariant measures of random dynamical systems by virtue of their weak random periodic solutions.
+Finally, we use concrete examples to illustrate the weak random periodic phenomena of dynamical systems induced by random and stochastic differential equations.

 0.5cm

 {\bf MSC:} 37H05; 28D10; 60G17

 0.3cm